cjmayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 ones are SimpleMarker, SimpleLine and SimpleFill symbol layers types.

-You can get a complete list of the types of symbol layers you can create for a given symbol layer class like this
+You can get a complete list of the types of symbol layers you can create for a given symbol layer class like this:

 .. code-block:: python

-  from qgis.core import QgsSymbolLayerV2Registry
+  from qgis.core import QgsSymbolLayerRegistry myRegistry = QgsSymbolLayerRegistry.instance()
-  myRegistry = QgsSymbolLayerV2Registry.instance()
   myMetadata = myRegistry.symbolLayerMetadata("SimpleFill")
-  for item in myRegistry.symbolLayersForType(QgsSymbolV2.Marker):
+  for item in myRegistry.symbolLayersForType(QgsSymbol.Marker):
       print(item)

 Output